Peloponnese: Despotate of Morea and Ottoman incursions

 Theodore I ruled until 1407, consolidating Byzantine rule and coming to terms with his more powerful neighbours—particularly the expansionist Ottoman Empire, whose suzerainty he recognised.
 Subsequent despots were the sons of the Emperor Manuel II Palaiologos, brother of the despot Theodore: Theodore II, Constantine, Demetrios, and Thomas.
 As Latin power in the Peloponnese waned during the 15th century, the Despotate of the Morea expanded to incorporate the entire peninsula in 1430 with territory being acquired by dowry settlements, and the conquest of Patras by Constantine.
 However, in 1446 the Ottoman Sultan Murad II destroyed the Byzantine defences—the Hexamilion wall at the Isthmus of Corinth.
 His attack opened the peninsula to invasion, though Murad died before he could exploit this.
 His successor Mehmed II "the Conqueror" captured the Byzantine capital Constantinople in 1453.
 The despots, Demetrios Palaiologos and Thomas Palaiologos, brothers of the last emperor, failed to send him any aid, as Morea was recovering from a recent Ottoman attack.
-Their own incompetence resulted in the Morea revolt of 1453–1454 led by Manuel Kantakouzenos against them, during which they invited in Ottoman troops to help them put down the revolt.
+Their own incompetence resulted in the Morea revolt of 1453–1454, led by Manuel Kantakouzenos against them, during which they invited in Ottoman troops to help them put down the revolt.
 At this time, the Greek archons made peace with Mehmed.
-After more years of incompetent rule by the despots, their failure to pay their annual tribute to the Sultan, and finally their own revolt against Ottoman rule, Mehmed came into the Morea in May 1460.
-Demetrios ended up a prisoner of the Ottomans and his younger brother Thomas fled.
-By the end of the summer the Ottomans had achieved the submission of virtually all cities possessed by the Greeks.
+After several years of incompetent rule by the despots, their failure to pay their annual tribute to the Sultan, and finally their own revolt against Ottoman rule, Mehmed came into the Morea in May 1460.
+Demetrios ended up a prisoner of the Ottomans, and his younger brother Thomas fled.
+By the end of the summer, the Ottomans had achieved the submission of virtually all cities held by the Greeks.

 Ottoman incursions into the Morea resumed under Turahan Bey after 1423.
 Despite the reconstruction of the Hexamilion wall at the Isthmus of Corinth, the Ottomans under Murad II breached it in 1446, forcing the Despots of the Morea to re-acknowledge Ottoman suzerainty, and again under Turahan in 1452 and 1456.
 Following the occupation of the Duchy of Athens in 1456, the Ottomans occupied a third of the Peloponnese in 1458, and Sultan Mehmed II extinguished the remnants of the Despotate in 1460.
 A few holdouts remained for a time.
 The rocky peninsula of Monemvasia refused to surrender, and it was first ruled for a brief time by a Catalan corsair.
 When the population drove him out, they obtained the consent of Thomas to submit to the Pope's protection before the end of 1460.
 The Mani Peninsula at the south end of the Morea resisted under a loose coalition of the local clans, and that area then came under Venice's rule.
 The last holdout was Salmeniko, in the Morea's northwest.
 Graitzas Palaiologos was the military commander there, stationed at Salmeniko Castle.
 While the town eventually surrendered, Graitzas and his garrison and some town residents held out in the castle until July 1461, when they escaped and reached Venetian territory.
 Only the Venetian fortresses of Modon, Coron, Navarino, Monemvasia, Argos and Nauplion escaped Ottoman control.